qcodespp/qcodespp.github.io/docs/source/background.rst

 In short; if you want a user-friendly way to collect and plot data, use qcodes++.
 If you need something highly customisable, use QCoDeS.
-The good news; installing qcodes++ does not interfere with a QCoDeS installation, and in fact requires it; this means you can use the best of both worlds!
+The good news; installing qcodes++ does not interfere with a QCoDeS installation, and in fact requires it; this means you can use the best of both worlds! `See here for a more detailed comparison. <https://qcodespp.github.io/differences_from_qcodes.html>`__